offGustavo/md-agenda.nvim/README.md

 ```

 ## Roadmap
-- Using a custom function for folding instead of markers. (help needed)
+- Use a custom function for folding instead of markers. (help needed, low priority)
+- Highlight syntax if not using TreeSitter. (high priority)
+- Go to the task's location when a command used in the agenda view while cursor is on the task.
+- Update the parent task's progress indicator and type if a sub task is done. (medium priority)

 ---